milliCoulomb/tetraMOC/README.md

 ```bash
 python postprocess.py --file_name=../examples/cube/output/flux.txt --mesh=../examples/cube/cube.med --output_file=../examples/cube/output/flux.vtu
 ```
+the option *output_file* is optional, by default the script will write the output file in the same directory as the input file with the name *plus _flux.vtu*.
+### Example
+---
+**NOTE**

+These two examples run on a DELL XPS 13 (Intel(R) Core(TM) i5-8265U CPU @ 1.60GHz) with 4 cores, 8 threads and 8 GB of RAM.
+Both examples took $\sim$ 2 minutes to run (battery economizer on).

+---
-the option *output_file* is optional, by default the script will write the output file in the same directory as the input file with the name *plus _flux.vtu*. vtu files can be read by ParaView, and the flux values can be visualized in the mesh, which is the one group neutron flux obtained in a cube with a coarse mesh and simple cross-sections.
+vtu files can be read by ParaView, and the flux values can be visualized in the mesh, which is the one group neutron flux obtained in a cube with a coarse mesh and simple cross-sections.
 ![Example Image](./images/flux_in_cube.png)
 *Figure: Neutron flux in a cube.*